EMT-Paramedic License and Credential Information

 There is not currently a national credentialing standard for paramedics; however, they will need to become relicensed every two years after taking the NREMT or state examination.
 These relicensing credentials can include 72 hours of continuing education courses, including 48 hours of U.S. Department of Transportation National Standard Paramedic refreshment training (www.dot.gov).

-The U.S. Bureau of Labor Statistics (BLS) reports that the average hourly wage for paramedics was approximately $14.00 as recently as May 2008, which does not include overtime or bonuses (www.bls.gov).
-The BLS notes that over 25% of paramedics are either covered by union contracts or part of a union.
-Typical work environments for paramedics include ambulance services, emergency medical services and hospitals.
+The U.S. Bureau of Labor Statistics (BLS) reports that the average hourly wage for paramedics was approximately $16.53 as recently as May 2012, which does not include overtime or bonuses (www.bls.gov).
+Typical work environments for paramedics include ambulance services, the government, emergency medical services and hospitals.

 Related to EMT-Paramedic License and Credential Information